QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 We would like you to explore some long-duration environmental recordings, or **soundscapes**.
 You can see one in the space below.

-Each soundscape contains 24 continuous hours (**a full day**) of audio, which may have been collected from suburban, rural or wilderness sites.
+Each soundscape contains 24 continuous hours (**a full day**) of audio, which have been collected from rural or wilderness sites.

 Please click _Next_ - located above the soundscape.